 There are psychotherapists who are trained to work not only with specific issues but with a variety of people, such as individuals, children, couples or families.
 To find a psychotherapist near you, you can use the UK's leading booking platform here.

 If you choose to find a psychotherapist on other psychotherapists websites, it is best to check that the psychotherapist you find has had the adequate professional training to work as a psychotherapist.
 This is important since legally anyone can call themselves either a counsellor or a psychotherapist in the UK but the professional psychotherapist qualification requires at least three years’ of intensive training.
-It is vital that you are comfortable with the psychotherapist you are working with and that they are sufficiently experienced to work with you.

 Each type of psychotherapy draws on thousands of research studies, observations and theories.
 There are many different types of psychotherapy available, however some of the key approaches to psychotherapy include: